Child Support in Estonia: Rules for Determination and Enforcement

 FAQ | Frequently Asked Questions

-Here, we have gathered answers to the most frequently asked questions regarding the enforcement, calculation, and payment of alimony.
-This section will be useful for both those who are obligated to pay alimony and those who receive it.
+Here we’ve gathered answers to the most frequently asked questions about claiming, calculating, and paying child support.
+This section is helpful for both those required to make payments and those entitled to receive them.

 • Who can demand child support?